fairlearn/fairlearn/docs/user_guide/assessment.rst

 we have data on whether the candidate passes the first two stages, but not if they are ultimately recommended for the job.

-As an alternative to the unobservable final recommendation, we could therefore measure the harm using the proxy variable indicating whether the candidate passes the first stage of the screen.
+As an alternative to the unobserved final recommendation, we could therefore measure the harm using the proxy variable indicating whether the candidate passes the first stage of the screen.
 If you choose to use a proxy variable to